Mean-field model for a mixture of biaxial nematogens and dipolar nanoparticles: Introduction

 The occupation variable $\gamma_{i}$ is equal to $0$ if site $i$ is occupied by a dipolar NP and to $1$ if the site is occupied by a nematogen.
 Here we allow the strength of the anisotropic interaction $B$ between objects of different nature to be either negative or positive.
 The case $B>0$ energetically favors configurations in which a dipole aligns (or anti-aligns) with the first principal axis of a nematogen.
 On the other hand, the case $B<0$ energetically favors configurations in which a dipole is perpendicular to the first principal axis of a nematogen.
 Finally, the case $B=0$ corresponds to an effective diluted problem, for which $\gamma_{i}=0$ represents a hole.

+The use of lattice models to describe both isotropic and anisotropic fluids, either pure or in mixtures, has a long history in statistical mechanics; see e.g. Refs.\,\cite{Lee1952, lebwohl1972nematic, Vieira1999, bates2001computer} and references therein.
 Indeed, in Ref.~\cite{oropesa2022phase}, we presented a lattice-gas Maier--Saupe--Zwanzig (LGMSZ) model for the description of the effects of dilution in nematic LCs with intrinsically-biaxial nematogens.
-The model combines a mean-field version of the interaction potential in Eq.\,(\ref{eq:lml}), for the case $B=0$, with the Zwanzig approximation \cite{zwanzig1963first,de1986reentrant, do2010statistical,do2011phase,liarte2012enhancement, nascimento2015maier,sauerwein2016lattice,nascimento2016lattice, petri2018field,rodrigues2020magnetic,dosSantos2021}, which restricts the possible orientations of a nematogen to the coordinate axes.
+The model combines a mean-field version of the interaction potential in Eq.\,(\ref{eq:lml}), for the case $B=0$, with the Zwanzig approximation \cite{zwanzig1963first}, which restricts the possible orientations of a nematogen to the coordinate axes.
 In the present paper, the holes are exchanged for dipolar NPs that do not directly interact with each other, but do interact with the nematogens.
 As the strength of the interaction between nematogens and dipolar NPs is $B$, and the orientations of the dipolar NPs are also subject to the Zwanzig approximation, the lattice model used to describe the binary mixture will be called the LGMSZ-B model.

+It is worth mentioning that the Zwanzig approximation was originally proposed \cite{zwanzig1963first} to deal with a model of long thin hard rods for the nematic transition, and has been later adopted by a number of authors \cite{Shih1972, Chen1984, de1986reentrant, Taylor1991, Henriques1997, Belli2011, Reinink2014, sauerwein2016lattice}.
+Although it may not be adequate to account for the properties of off-lattice systems with hard boardlike particles \cite{Straley1972, Shundyak2004, Patti2018}, it has been used to obtain a number of equilibrium features of nematic systems at the mean-field level \cite{de1986reentrant, do2010statistical, do2011phase, liarte2012enhancement, nascimento2015maier, sauerwein2016lattice, nascimento2016lattice, petri2018field, rodrigues2020magnetic, dosSantos2021, DeMatteis2023}, always leading to qualitative results which fully agree with continuous versions of the corresponding models when a comparison is possible.
+In particular, when dealing with intrinsically biaxial nematogens, these models are capable of reproducing the qualitative characteristics of nematic phase diagrams, such as sequences of biaxial-uniaxial-isotropic phase transitions with increasing temperature, and a well-defined Landau multicritical point, which signals a direct transition between the isotropic and the biaxial phases \cite{boccara1977solvable,nascimento2016lattice,dosSantos2021}.